zdevil/api/docs/examples/session_cookie.md

 ---
 layout: sdks
-title: Session Cookie
-category : Examples
+title: Examples - Sessions Cookie category : Examples
-tagline: "Session Cookie"
+tagline: "Examples - Sessions Cookie" tags : [endpoints, sessions Cookie]
-tags : [Session, Cookie, examples]
-icon: "glyphicon glyphicon-user"
+icon: "glyphicon glyphicon-sessions"
+position: leftsidebar
-priority: 3
+priority: 2
 ---

+# Sessions Cookie
-# Retrieving a session cookie with a hidden image
+## Retrieving a session cookie with a hidden image

 The session creation endpoint allows you to create a session and optionally include a one-time token URL in the response which will allow you to get a cookie for that session